-- Never leaving your child alone in the car, even for a minute - Consistently locking unattended vehicle doors and trunks - Create reminders and habits that give you a safety and establish a peace of mind plan.
-When you drop off your child, make a habit of calling or texting other caregivers, so all of you know where your child is at all times. - Place a purse, briefcase, gym bag, cell phone or computer calendar as a reminder to drop your child off at daycare. - Set the alarm on your cell phone or computer calendar as a reminder to drop off your child at daycare.
+- Never leaving your child alone in the car, even for a minute. - Consistently locking unattended vehicle doors and trunks. - Create reminders and habits to give you a safety and establish a peace of mind plan.
+When you drop off your child, make a habit of calling or texting other caregivers, so all of you know where your child is at all times. - Place a purse, briefcase, gym bag, cell phone or computer on the back seat to provide a reminder to drop your child off at daycare. - Set the alarm on your cell phone or computer calendar as a reminder to drop off your child at daycare.
 You can also ask your childcare provider to call you if your child does not show up for daycare.